MadelineRLuth/MadelineRLuth.github.io/index.md

 ## Graduate Education and Research

-### Program and Thesis Lab
+### UCSD BMS Program and Thesis Lab
-I am currently a Ph.D. student in the [Biomedical Sciences (BMS) Graduate Program](https://biomedsci.ucsd.edu) at UC San Diego.
-I am completing my thesis work in the lab of [Elizabeth Winzeler](https://winzeler.ucsd.edu/), where my chief research roles are to process sequencing data from drug-resistant malaria parasites and develop models of drug resistance generation.
+I am currently a Ph.D. student in the [Biomedical Sciences (BMS) Graduate Program](https://biomedsci.ucsd.edu) at UC San Diego, where I am completing my thesis work in the lab of [Elizabeth Winzeler](https://winzeler.ucsd.edu/).
+The Winzeler Lab's primary research focus is on identifying and developing chemotherapeutics and chemoprevention strategies for malaria, but there are a variety of projects exploring additional infectious diseases as well as cancer.

 ![EAW lab logo](http://winzeler.ucsd.edu/wp-content/uploads/2016/09/winzeler-logo-3-001.png)

+### My Current Research Areas and Interests in the Winzeler Lab
+* Drug discovery and development in parasites and other pathogens
+* Experimental evolution models of drug resistance generation
+* Analysis of large-scale omics datasets to understand the mechanisms of drug resistance
+* High-throughput phenotypic screening

 #### The Winzeler Lab in the News
 As part of the press release for [our 2018 *Science* paper](https://science.sciencemag.org/content/362/6419/eaat9446.abstract), the local San Diego news network ABC10 [ran a feature on our work](https://www.10news.com/news/san-diego-students-helping-to-lead-quest-to-end-malaria) conducting chemical screens against the liver stage of the malaria parasite and affiliated follow-up studies.